bdWhistmore/NSM-Engineering/markdown.md

 ---

-Configuring the sensor to pull from the local repository
+Configuring the Sensor to Utilize the Local Repository

 ---